 For example, if you have $10,000 in student loans at 6.2% interest, a credit card bill at $6,000 with 22% APR, and an interest-free $3,000 personal loan, you would pay off the personal loan first, making only the minimum payments on the others.

 After the personal loan is paid off, you would then move on to the other outstanding debts — slowly, but surely, winning the snowball fight.

-Is the debt snowball strategy for you?
+Is the debt snowball method the right choice for you?

 The snowball method is not without its caveats.
 While you may be able to pay down your smaller debts in a shorter period of time, you may also be vulnerable to interest charges on your larger outstanding debts.

 The debt snowball method may make some people go a little nuts, since it can make the most sense to tackle debts with the largest interest rates first.
 But multiple small debts add up.